-This area is based on the key principles of Nurture and has been set up to support children to enable them to achieve high standards in all areas of the curriculum.
-For some children at school, accessing learning in the normal classroom situation can be hindered by various emotional, social or other factors and it is necessary for a short period of intervention and support in a relatively small group situation.
+This Sunshine Room is based on the key principles of Nurture and has been set up to support children to enable them to achieve high standards in all areas of the curriculum.
+For some children at school, accessing learning in the normal classroom situation can be hindered by various emotional, social or other factors and a short period of focussed intervention and support becomes necessary.
 Staff leading the Sunshine Room sessions complement the work of the class teacher and help the child to deal with a range of issues and ultimately help them to access the main school curriculum and thereby achieve success in their learning.

 Much of the work of Nurture focuses on sharing and taking turns, working co-operatively with others as well as independently - ‘having a go’.
 Many activities are designed to help children in communicating with others, including listening to what others have to say.

-The ethos of the Nurture room is one which offers a homely environment, where children feel safe and secure, and are given strategies and skills they need to develop socially and emotionally, which can then be transferred to the classroom.
+The ethos of the Sunshine room is one which offers a homely environment, where children feel safe and secure, and are given strategies and skills they need to develop socially and emotionally, which can then be transferred to the classroom.

 Every week there is a variety of art and craft activities, board games and constructive activities.